our-story-media/ourstory-resources/doc_gen/guide/presentation/README.md

 <AdminRole title="Facilitator Action: Publishing Stories">

-Editing and producing the final story files takes a lot of CPU power and battery (when using Titan), hence we recommend that administrators disable publishing using the Dashboard until all the groups have finished creating their stories to prevent unnecessary resource use.
+Editing and producing the final story files takes a lot of CPU power and therefore battery, hence we recommend that administrators disable publishing using the Dashboard until all the groups have finished creating their stories to prevent unnecessary resource use.
 You can re-enable publishing once you are sure that no more groups are working on their videos or you are at the end of the story creation stage for all the groups.
 This is done via the `Dashboard` option `Enable Publishing`.

 Usually by this point you have already copied each final story into a single user account so that you can access them all on one mobile device.
 IF this is not yet the case, follow the steps above.

 Open each story in the App and select `Publish Now`.
 This will add the story to a queue for processing by the Dashboard.

-**WARNING: THIS PROCESS IS VERY TIME CONSUMING AND WILL REQUIRE YOUR LAPTOP TO BE PLUGGED INTO MAINS POWER**
+**WARNING: THIS PROCESS IS VERY TIME CONSUMING AND MAY REQUIRE THE INDABA KIT TO BE PLUGGED INTO MAINS POWER**

 Stories will continue to process without the Android device being available.